MurphyPone/murphypone.github.io/src/content/reasonable-judging.md

 I chose to leave this tab in as a reminder that, as the organizers of your event, you should feel empowered to make executive decisions in order to keep the event on schedule.
 If you wish to spread the wealth of prizes across submissions so that the sense of accomplishment of your participants can be shared by more folks, then you should do so!

 This is also why the Winners tab displays the top 10 overall projects rather than just 3.
 If one project sweeps all the categories, and you'd rather have 7 winning teams rather than 1 mega project which wins all the prizes, then you can quickly select the runner up in any given category to find the next eligible team.
-Yes this whole post is about equitable judging outcomes, but at the end of the day, I am not beholden to math, and neither are you.
+Yes, this whole post is about equitable judging outcomes, but at the end of the day, I am not beholden to math, and neither are you.
 We're here to have fun and deliver fun, after all.

 As the wikipedia article on Borda Counts methods mentions: